 current casting opportunities

-Hoopla Improv Marathon: applications will open in July for a September show.
+Hoopla Improv Marathon: applications open for September festival.

 Hoopla UK & Ireland Improv Festival: applications now closed.

 Gamez (short-form): casting currently closed.

 Johnsons (long-form): casting currently closed.

 Hoopla Improv Courses, with end of course shows

 Auditions for House Teams or forming your own group